Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 ALTER APPLICATION PACKAGE IP2LOCATION_APP SET DEFAULT RELEASE DIRECTIVE VERSION = MyFirstVersion PATCH = 0;
 ```

-Our application package is built, now let's create an application
+Our application package is built, now let's create an application.

 <!-- ------------------------ -->
 ## Creating and Deploying the Application
 Duration: 2

-There are a few ways we could deploy our application
+There are a few ways we could deploy our application:

 * Same account / Different account
 * Same Org / Different Org